-CI Financial Partners With CGI - GuruFocus.com
+CI Financial partners with CGI - GuruFocus.com

-CGI (TSX: GIB.A) (NYSE: GIB) and CI+Financial+Corp.
-(TSX: CIX; NYSE: CIXX) have entered into a long-term strategic partnership under which CGI will transform CI’s investment fund transfer agency operations into an industry-leading platform with enhanced capabilities.
+TORONTO, Aug.
+30, 2022 /PRNewswire/ - CGI (TSX: GIB.A) (NYSE: GIB) and CI Financial Corp.
+(TSX: CIX) (NYSE: CIXX) have entered into a long-term strategic partnership under which CGI will transform CI's investment fund transfer agency operations into an industry-leading platform with enhanced capabilities.

 CGI will assume responsibility for managing CI's proprietary transfer agency ("TA") platform, modernize it and deliver it to CI in a holistic software-as-a-service ("SaaS") based platform.
 CGI will also manage CI's mutual fund unitholder record-keeping and client service operations, applying a blend of advanced technology and experienced operational expertise.
 As part of the partnership, CGI will welcome to its team new members from CI's IT, operations and client services groups, who will continue to support CI's business at CGI.